-- Vote case-by-case, considering the stated rationale for the proposed change, on indemnification proposals that would expand individual coverage beyond ordinary legal expenses to also cover specific acts of negligence that are more serious violations of fiduciary obligation than mere carelessness. - Vote case-by-case, considering the stated rationale for the proposed change, on proposals that would expand the scope of indemnification to provide for mandatory indemnification of company officials in connection with acts that previously the company was permitted to provide indemnification for at the discretion of the company's board (i.e., "permissive indemnification") but that previously the company was not required to indemnify. - Vote for those proposals which provide expanded coverage in cases when a director's or officer's legal defense was unsuccessful if: (1) the individual was found to have acted in good faith and in a manner that the individual reasonably believed was in the best interests of the company; and (2) only if the individual's legal expenses would be covered.
+- Vote against indemnification proposals that would expand individual coverage beyond ordinary legal expenses to also cover specific acts of negligence that are more serious violations of fiduciary obligation than mere carelessness - Vote against proposals that would expand the scope of indemnification to provide for mandatory indemnification of company officials in connection with acts that previously the company was permitted to provide indemnification for at the discretion of the company's board (i.e., "permissive indemnification") but that previously the company was not required to indemnify.

+Vote for only those proposals which provide expanded coverage in cases when a director's or officer's legal defense was unsuccessful if: (1) the individual was found to have acted in good faith and in a manner that the individual reasonably believed was in the best interests of the company; and (2) only if the individual's legal expenses would be covered.